 "Inflation Reduces the Value of the Long Term Income Stream Paid by Bonds"

-What is the Number One risk of owning bonds?
+Inflation is the Number One Risk of Owning Bonds?

 In a world of perfect monetary policy, there'd be no inflation.